Doofenshmirtz16/Physics-Association-Website/Readme.md

 The goal of this project is to present departmental data such as faculty profiles, research areas, labs, publications, student achievements, curriculum, and contact details — in a dynamic, visually clean, and responsive format.

 Both the frontend and backend work seamlessly together.
 The contact form is fully integrated with **Google Sheets API** to store submissions, providing a real-world backend integration.
+(Google Sheets can be used in the backend to store data for other html pages as well but just for demonstration, I have used JSON to store static data for other pages and Google Sheets for dynamic data.)

 ---